yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## Goals

-+ Define a control plane API in order to standardize and formalize Kubernetes object storage representation.
++ Define a control plane API in order to standardize and formalize Kubernetes object storage representation
 + As MVP, be accessible to the largest groups of consumers by supporting the major object storage protocols (S3, Google Cloud Storage, Azure Blob) while being extensible for future protocol additions.
-+ Present similar workflows for both new-bucket and imported bucket operations.
++ Present similar workflows for both greenfield and brownfield bucket operations.
-+ Use standard Kubernetes mechanisms to sync a pod with the readiness of the bucket it will consume.
-This can be accomplished via Secrets.

 ## Non-Goals

-+ Define a native _data-plane_ object store API which would greatly improve object store app portability.
++ Define the _data-plane_ object store interface.
-+ Mirror the static workflow of PersistentVolumes wherein users are given the first available Volume.
-Pre-provisioned buckets are expected to be non-empty and thus unique.
-+ Strictly define automation around the COSI API.
++ Exactly define automation around the COSI API prior to initial acceptance
-+ Abstract and/or automate IAM operations such that user or credential creation be obscured behind the COSI API.
++ Manage user identities or roles

 ##  Vocabulary